adrezni/rag-onprem/README.md

-# pw-demo
+# RAG on prem demo

-pratt whitney demo for NIM gpt-oss-20b with RAG
+Demonstrate how to install simple RAG on prem, with no GPU usage.